studentkittens/lncs-pandoc/paper.md

 In almost every authentication process a password is required.
 There are a lot of services and applications with password authentication and the amount of passwords to remember increases continuously.
 Unfortunately in many cases the chosen passwords aren't secure enough.
-Which means they can be cracked e.g. by dictionary attacks.
-A statistic of choosen passwords in 2013 shows the password *123456* as most used one [@statista].
+Which means that they can be cracked e.g. by dictionary attacks.
+A statistic of chosen passwords in 2013 shows the password *123456* as most used one [@statista].
 But even if you have chosen a secure password there are other risks.
 For example the service it is for could leak it.
 At this point two factor authentication could be a security improvement.
 Two-factor